keegandonley/Easy-Photo-Gallery/readme.md

 $images[] = $file;
 }
 </pre>
-These lines (7-10) simple ignore system files (beginning with '.').
+These lines (7-10) simply ignore system files (beginning with '.').
 Currently, there's no way to ignore other non-image files, so the directory needs to only contain images.